polterguy/micro/help-files/Micro/17 - Extension widgets - Pie Chart.md

 You can supply items with any number values you wish, and the pie chart widget will automatically calculate the relative size of the slice for each of your items.
 In addition, you can override the **[color]** for one or more of your items.
-The default implementation only has unique colors for your first 7 items, at which point it starts reusing your colors - So if you need more than 7 slices, you should probably explicitly supply your own colors for each slice, such as illustrated below.
+The default implementation will automatically calculate your color ranging from light gray, to dark gray, and evenly distribute your items colors accordingly.
+Below is an example of overriding the color for each of your items.

 ```hyperlambda-snippet
 /*